Senior Living | 01/4/18

 CCRCs provide programs that ensure wellness in all six dimensions: physically, emotionally, intellectually, socially, spiritually and occupationally.
 You’ll often find onsite fitness centers and a variety of life-enriching events and activities, as well as nutritious dining options to ensure you stay healthy in mind, body and spirit.

 Continuing care retirement communities recognize that social wellness is crucial to a healthy lifestyle, and for this reason make offering engaging social activities a top priority.
-Research shows that adults who continue to build and maintain relationships well into their later years provides a variety of health benefits, such as an improved memory, decreasing the impact and risk of many chronic conditions, and reducing the risk for depression.
+Research shows that adults who continue to build and maintain relationships well into their later years provide a variety of health benefits, such as an improved memory, decreasing the impact and risk of many chronic conditions, and reducing the risk for depression.

 It’s all too common for an adult child to become the primary caregiver to an aging parent, and moving into a continuing care retirement community provides your loved ones with the comfort of knowing any of your future healthcare needs will be met through a comprehensive continuum of care.
 Or, for those who don’t live geographically close, adult children feel guilty they can’t be there to assist their parent as much as they may need.